Records and paperwork you must keep if you’re a passenger plane operator.

-You can’t correct deliberate errors by including the correction in your return.
+You cannot correct deliberate errors by including the correction in your return.
 You must tell HMRC separately by writing to the Central Assurance Team (CAT).

-You may be liable to a deliberate inaccuracy penalty or criminal prosecution if intentionally, you don’t make a correction when:
+You may be liable to a deliberate inaccuracy penalty or criminal prosecution if intentionally, you do not make a correction when:

 - the inaccuracy penalty regime applies